-Check out our complete guide to the waterfall project management framework here.
+Check out our complete guide to Waterfall project management here.

 2. Kanban project management

-Unlike the waterfall framework, Kanban project management focuses on continuous improvement.
-Using a Kanban board (a simple board divided into columns from “to do” to “done”), your team plans how to improve products, campaigns, or processes.
+Unlike the Waterfall framework, Kanban project management focuses on continuous improvement.
+Using a Kanban board like the one above, your team plans how to improve products, campaigns, or processes.

-To learn more about the kanban project management framework, check out our guide.
+To learn more about Kanban project management, check out our guide.

 3. Scrum project management

-The scrum framework is the most popular way to implement Agile project management.
-It divides larger projects into shorter, 1–4 week sprints to make it easier to adapt to the demands of the project as it evolves.
+The Scrum framework is the most popular way to implement Agile project management.
+It divides larger projects into shorter, 1–4 week sprints that adapt to demands as the project evolves.

-Read our dedicated post on the scrum methodology to learn more.
+Read our post on the Scrum methodology to learn more.

 4. Agile project management

-Agile has become a buzzword in project management and is often prescribed as a catch-all solution to inefficient companies.
+Agile is a project management buzzword and is often prescribed as a catch-all solution to inefficient companies.
 However, it has its own unique shortcomings, like the ones below.